 -Zeno of Citium

 There is something so beautiful, simple, and deep about this Zeno quote.
 In these words, you can see how seriously he took the picture of the universe as a complete system of which every existing thing is a mere part.
-From this standpoint, all good people are an interconnected team that work together and with Nature to create the world we live in today.
+From this standpoint, all good people are an interconnected team that works together and with Nature to create the world we live in today.

-Whether you are a person that has too many friends or too few, it’s worth considering the implications of this quote on your social circle.
+Whether you are a person who has too many friends or too few, it’s worth considering the implications of this quote on your social circle.
 It’s easy to look for friends who have the same interests, taste in music, or political views.

 What if you instead sought to surround yourself with other people you genuinely believed to be good?
-What if being around good people could help you improve yourself, and together you could help to create positive change in your community, your country, or the world?
+What if being around good people could help you improve yourself, and together, you could help to create positive change in your community, your country, or the world?
 Rather than judging people based on their adopted identity characteristics, consider seeking out people who are similarly concerned with leading a virtuous life and the peace of mind that comes with it.